 We are a group of psychologists who conduct research to understand and combat educational inequalities.
-We are led by Dr Matthew J. Easterbrook, a senior lecturer in psychology at the University of Sussex.
+We are led by Dr Matthew J. Easterbrook, a Reader in Social Psychology at the University of Sussex.

 Our research includes performing primary research and secondary analyses, and designing and evaluating interventions within schools, colleges and universities.
 This website is where we publish research reports, outline new projects and publications, and describe our current activities.